Nancy Lake State Recreation Area: Physical geography

 Nancy Lake State Recreation Area includes 22,685 acre of land near the towns of Willow toward the north, and Houston toward the south.
 There are 41 private inholdings which account for a total of 323 acre, around 500 privately owned parcels of land adjacent to the park, and another 400 or more within 0.5 mi.

 The glaciers that once dominated the area, and which retreated in a north-north-easterly direction 9000 years ago, left behind a landscape characterized by low hills, ridges, and lakes oriented in a similar direction to the glacial retreat.
 The highest point in the park lies 0.5 mi west of Red Shirt Lake, standing at 375 ft above sea level, while the lowest is Red Shirt Lake itself, at 123 ft.

 The soil in the park is shallow, at around 12 in in depth, and may be particularly susceptible to erosion.
 Of the total area of the park, 1219 acres is of a slope of 10:1 or greater, and only 1200 acres consists of open dry land.

 At the far northern latitude of the park, summer months experience up to 18 hours of continuous daylight, while winter months may see only five.
 The area receives an average of 60 in of snow per winter.
 Average temperatures range between 11 F and 57 F, with extreme temperatures ranging from -36 F to 92 F.

 Oil, gas and coal resources exists throughout the park.
 A number of permits for accessing these were issued in the 1970s, but all had expired as of 1983.
 As of 2013, the state of Alaska owned the rights to all subsurface minerals with the exception of 15 acres near Skeetna Lake, which was owned by the Alaska Mental Health Trust Authority, but could not be legally leased for commercial development.
 Geothermal waters may underlie portions of the area.
 Ground water is also present.
-A number of wells have been drill in order to supply drinking water, and these may produces as much as 10 gal per minute.
+A number of wells have been drilled in order to supply drinking water, and these may produce as much as 10 gal per minute.